Santa Rosa Labyrinth

 The Santa Rosa Labyrinth Story

 On a March morning in 1997, I was immersed in labyrinth research.
-Along with my friend and mentor, Richard Feather Anderson, we were each searching for a six or seven-circuit labyrinth to replace the existing courtyard labyrinth at the Angela Center in Santa Rosa, California.
+Along with my friend and mentor, Richard Feather Anderson, we were each searching for a six or seven-circuit labyrinth to replace the existing courtyard labyrinth at the Angela Center in Santa Rosa, California (Note: The Angela Center and grounds were destroyed in the October 2017 Northern Californian Firestorm).
 Looking through my reference books, I suddenly realized that these labyrinths of the past two thousand years were first laid out on paper by using a compass (The idea of the Labyrinth: From Classical Antiquity through the Middle Ages, by Penelope Reed Doob, p.
 49).
 I became aware of a small dot in the center of the twelve concentric rings that made a pre-Chartres labyrinth.
 Because I had recently been taught by Richard to make "Flower of the Heart Mandalas" with a compass, I suddenly realized that whomever had drawn this labyrinth had used a compass to make the concentric circles.
 I wondered if I could make a labyrinth in this way?
 I immediately felt a creative up welling that was so strong I could not ignore it.
 Bringing out my compass, black-papered note pad, and white pencil, I began to draw eight concentric rings for a seven-path labyrinth.

 March 15, 1997